davidcoates/praxis-blog/_posts/2024-04-09-joyful-annotated-ASTs.md

 {% endhighlight %}

 This construction lets us perform case distinctions on the category of an arbitrary term.
-To see what that looks like practice, let's compare it to the `Term` type approach for lifting a function over `Exp` to a function over terms:
+To see what this looks like practice, let's compare it to the `Term` type approach for lifting a function over `Exp` to a function over terms:

 {% highlight haskell %}
 -- Term type approach